 • Moments when her listening skills supported friends

-• Acts of quiet resilience she showed daily
+• She showed acts of quiet resilience daily

-Her goals (writing memoir pieces, starting a baking circle) were broken into gentle, manageable steps:
+We divided her goals (writing memoir pieces, starting a baking circle) into gentle, manageable steps:

 • Choosing one small baking project per week